OrhanKupusoglu/sloc-maven-plugin/README.md

 The output is displayed in a formatted table, similar to [MySQL Shell](https://dev.mysql.com/doc/refman/8.0/en/selecting-all.html)'s table outputs.

-The package names are trimmed down to later unique parts to prevent too much repetition.
+By default the package names are trimmed down to later unique parts to prevent too much repetition.

 It can be tested right-away on its own project: